tshino/vscode-kb-macro/DESIGN.md

 ## Dealing with re-entrance

-In VS Code, commands defined by an extension are invoked asynchronously.
+In VS Code, commands defined in an extension are invoked asynchronously.
 It means that if multiple keystrokes are made quickly corresponding commands might be invoked concurrently.
 If a command consists of asynchronous operations such as using `await` for something but still needs to be serialized execution among other commands in the extension, we must deal with re-entrance.

-In terms of re-entrance, there are three types of commands that this extension provides.
+In terms of re-entrance, there are three types of commands that this extension implements.

-- Commands that will fail to execute if other commands are running
+1. Commands that will fail to execute if other commands are running:
     - `kb-macro.startRecording`
     - `kb-macro.finishRecording`
     - `kb-macro.cancelRecording`